zeldavanderwaal/beaverPops_simulationApp_2024/README.md

 # a Beaver Population Simulation App
+This Shiny App is designed to simulate the growth of beaver populations in Scotland, England and Wales.
+The app integrates academic research outputs into an interactive interface that allows the user to simulate beaver population growth.
+Users specify a range of parameters to create scenarios representative of a conservation management action, landscape and objectives.
+The generated simulation runs provide an array of potential outcomes aiming to provide useful insights to support decision-making.

+## About
 A shiny App developed by zelda van der Waal at the University of Newcastle (UK) for NatureScot, Natural Resource Wales, the Environment Agency and Natural England in 2024.

-## About
 As part of a beaver landscape modelling tender Newcastle University produced a desk-based tool to inform future beaver management decision-making with the aim to work with agencies in designing and producing a desk-based tool which applies the beaver population model and informs beaver management decision-making.
 The app was initially developed using the Beauly catchment (Scotland) as an example.
 It was extended to cover Scotland, England and Wales in 2024.

 A demo version is available here:
-[a Beaver Population Simulation App - demo! ](https://naturalandenvironmentalscience.shinyapps.io/beaverApp_demo_v1/)
+[a Beaver Population Simulation App - demo! ](https://naturalandenvironmentalscience.shinyapps.io/beaverApp_demo_v1/) (note this version is restricted to a small geographic area without placenames in order to satisfy data sharing agreements)

 ## App functionalities
    - combine local beaver populations: locate existing beaver territories on the map, simulate translocations